Integral Bhakti Yoga

 35: “The Divinity mentioned by Sri Aurobindo is NOT A PERSON, but a condition to be shared and lived by all those who prepare themselves for it.”
 The Mother’s Agenda-4th May-1967, “Petty minds think of Me, the unmanifest, as being limited by manifestation, because they know not my supreme nature of being, imperishable, most perfect.”
 The Gita-7.24,

 36: “Buddhism only became a popular religion when Buddha had taken the place of the supreme Deity as an object of worship.”
-CWSA-24/The Synthesis of Yoga-556, “I don’t want to put a photo of Sri Aurobindo or books (in Auroville) because it will look as if we want to start a new religion—I don’t want religions, an end to religions!”
-The Mother’ Agenda-9/110, “I am told that you (in Auroville) intend to distribute a reproduction of the portrait you did of me.
+CWSA-24/The Synthesis of Yoga/p-556, “I don’t want to put a photo of Sri Aurobindo or books (in Auroville) because it will look as if we want to start a new religion—I don’t want religions, an end to religions!”
+The Mother’s Agenda-9/110, “I am told that you (in Auroville) intend to distribute a reproduction of the portrait you did of me.
 It would be better not to introduce in this gathering anything personal that might suggest the atmosphere of nascent religion.”
 The Mother’s Agenda-11/353

 37: “The Blessed Lord said those who are constantly most united, nityayukta, with Me and adore My manifest form, Saguna Brahman, emotional mind settled in Me and possessed of supreme faith of Bhakti Yoga, I consider them to be the greatest Yogi.
 And those Jnana Yogis, who seek after the Immutable, the Infinite, the Unmanifest, Nirguna Brahman, the Omnipresent, the Unthinkable, the high-seated Self, the Immobile, the Permanent, all their senses under control, equal visioned everywhere, intent on welfare of all beings, they also attain to My Purushottama state.”
 The Gita-12.2, 3, 4, “Discipleship to God the Teacher, sonship to God the Father, tenderness of God the Mother, clasp of the hand of the divine Friend, laughter and sport with our comrade and boy-Play-fellow, blissful servitude to God the Master, rapturous love of our divine Paramour, these are seven beatitudes of life in the human body.
 Canst thou unite all these in a single supreme and rainbow-hued relation?
 Then hast thou no need of any heaven and thou exceedest the emancipation of the Adwaitin.”
-SABCL/17/The Hour of God-137.
-(Above line indicates that seven-fold personal relation with the Divine in Supramental plane is more valuable than the realisation of impersonal Divine in Spiritual plane of the Adwaitin.)
+SABCL-17/The Hour of God/p-137.
+(Above line indicates that a seven-fold personal relation with the Divine in Supramental plane is more valuable than the realisation of impersonal Divine in the Spiritual plane of the Adwaitin.)

 38: The Gita-3.15,